 Halt, and keep its resources available for other tasks (perhaps permitting restarting of the faulting task).

-Halt, and remove its resources (perhaps to allow other tasks to use the resources so freed, or to allow a recreation of the task).
+Halt, and release its resources (perhaps to allow other tasks to use the resources so freed, or to allow a recreation of the task).

 Halt, and signal the rest of the program to likewise halt.